 - Cooked salmon

-How long does couscous salad keep?
+How long does this couscous keep?

-Is couscous salad healthy?
+Is this lemony couscous salad healthy?

-How much protein in couscous salad?
+How much protein in lemony couscous?

-How many calories in couscous salad?
+How many calories in this recipe?

-The exact number of calories in a couscous salad will entirely depend on the recipe and specific ingredients used.
 This lemon couscous salad recipe has approximately 336 calories per serving.

-Until next week, friends, cheers – to vibrant summer salads!
+Until next week, friends, cheers!
+To vibrant summer salads!

 Craving MORE?
 Follow all the deliciousness on Facebook, Pinterest and Instagram!

-The best lemon couscous salad recipe 👇
+The best lemony salad recipe 👇

 Lemon Couscous Salad Recipe